-Mikaela Shiffrin Shut Out Of Medals In Slalom At Winter Olympics
+Mikaela Shiffrin Is Shut Out Of Medals In Slalom At Winter Olympics

 Mikaela Shiffrin narrowly missed a podium finish in the slalom at the Pyeongchang Winter Olympics, falling short in her bid to become the first U.S. skier to win three gold medals and failing to win a medal in the event she won at the 2014 Games.

 Shiffrin wasn't able to claw back enough time from a first run that left her in fourth place and nearly half a second behind the leaders — and that's where she remained after the top skiers raced their second and final run of the day.
-In the end, she was a combined 0.40 seconds off the No. 1 time.
+In the end, she was a combined 0.40 seconds off the No. 1 time and just .08 seconds from being third.

+"Right now, I'm more disappointed with how I felt on my skis today than being in fourth," Shiffrin said later.
+"And that's maybe the one saving grace about today for me, is that I'm not lying when I tell you: It's not about the medals, it's not about winning races, but it's about how I feel on my skis."

 Sweden's Frida Hansdotter — who turned in the second-fastest time in both of her runs — won gold and Switzerland's Wendy Holdener won silver.
 Bronze went to Austria's Katharina Gallhuber, who had been in ninth place after the first run — but who turned in the only time below 49 seconds on the second run to vault past Shiffrin and the other skiers.

 As she tried to carve time out of the slalom course on her second run, Shiffrin flew down the mountain.
-Her quick interval times seemed to be promising a trip to the podium, perhaps even a gold medal.
+Her quick interval times seemed to be promising a trip to the podium, perhaps even a shot at gold.
 The crowd was roaring.
-But the bottom of the course at Yongpyong Alpine Center in Pyeongchang is much flatter than the top — and when she crossed the finish line, Shiffrin had slowed to a second-place time, with the top three skiers remaining.
+But Shiffrin had a little trouble with the top of the course at Yongpyong Alpine Center in Pyeongchang, as well as with the much flatter bottom portion — and when she crossed the finish line, Shiffrin had turned in a second-place time, with the top three skiers still remaining.

 The result seemed to frustrate Shiffrin, who held her hands up in the air.
 Before heading off the course, she paused to watch the replay of her run on a large outdoor TV monitor.